pangenome/odgi/docs/rst/commands/odgi_kmers.rst

 odgi kmers
 #########

-show and characterize the kmer space of the graph
+Display and characterize the kmer space of a graph.

 SYNOPSIS
 ========